cwpearson/astaroth/doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md

 AcResult acDeviceSwapBuffers(const Device device);
 AcResult acNodeSwapBuffers(const Node node);
 ```
-> All functions provided with the API operate on input buffers and ensure that the complete result
-is available in the input buffer when the function has completed.
+> **NOTE**: All functions provided with the API operate on input buffers and ensure that the complete result is available in the input buffer when the function has completed.
 User-specified kernels are exceptions and write the result to output buffers.
 Therefore buffers have to be swapped only after calling user-specified kernels.

 ## Devices